Skip to content

 Our team has spent hundreds of hours obsessing over the various elements of PrizePicks and all of the apps like PrizePicks.
 We rate the apps against each other, considering things like gameplay, app experience, deposit and withdrawal methods and payouts and multipliers.
 We’ll also tell you which app you should download and sign up for if you’re looking for the best alternative to PrizePicks.

 Want a simple answer?
-If you want an app like PrizePicks to go play right now, our top recommendation will be Underdog Fantasy.
-You can click here to go get up to $1,000 in bonus cash + a special pick.
+If you want an app like PrizePicks to go play right now, our top recommendation will be Underdog.
+You can click here to go get $50 in bonus credit when you play your first $5 contest.
 You’ll be up and running within minutes.
 Our next best recommendation is Dabble Fantasy.
 Use Dabble promo code SDS2 to land $25 in bonus cash when you click here.
 Sleeper Picks.
 It’s also excellent.
 Click here to get a first-time deposit match of up to $100.
 If you want detailed analysis breaking down how these apps compare, we invite you to keep reading…

 An Overview of PrizePicks Alternatives & How They Compare